vensko/pint/README.md

 Default value: `*.ini, *.db`.

 ### `only`
-Comma-separated list of files/masks, which should be copied.
-Useful for highly customizable apps, which typically contain a lot of custom assets: themes, plugins, etc.
+Comma-separated list of specific files/masks, which should be copied.

-### `create`
-To enable portable mode, some applications require particular files to be created.
-These files can be listed in `create`.

 ### `xd`, `xf`
 Comma-separated lists of directores and files (respectively), which should be left behind.
 These files will be neither removed from a target directory, nor copied from a temporary one.
 Pint uses Robocopy to copy files.
 These parameters are used as values for its /XD and /XF parameters.
 If `only` is set, these parameters are ignored.

+### `purge`
+If set to `false`, Pint only copies new files to a target directory instead of full replacement (the /PURGE parameter for robocopy).

 ### `noshim`
 Pint automatically detects console applications and creates shim files for them.
 Files, listed in `noshim`, will be skipped.

 ### `shim`
 Sometimes console app detector misses them.
 Add file names/masks to `shim` to force shim creation for them.

+### `create`
+To enable portable mode, some applications require particular files to be created.
+These files can be listed in `create`.

 ### `method`
 Set HTTP method for link request (GET by default).